Below you'll find links with a brief description of each program or service to help you find what's right for you.

 Helps individuals and families with their emergency basic needs with their emergency basic needs such as housing (including temporary housing), utilities, food/personal needs items, and burial costs.

-The Energy Assistance Program helps lower-income Vermonters afford electricity for their homes.
-At this time, energy assistance is only available for Green Mountain Power customers.
+The Energy Assistance Program helps lower-income Vermonters afford energy for their homes.
+At this time, energy assistance is only available for customers of Green Mountain Power and Vermont Gas.

 Helps people who are blind, have a disability, or are 65 and older to stay in their homes.

 Helps you to buy locally-grown fresh vegetables and fruits.